Introduction to Gray Hat Python

 So, now you know why and how Gray Hat Python is useful.
 To elaborate on this, let me give you some detailed examples.

 You may have heard of Google App Engine.
 Google App Engine was originally designed in Python before it was ported on.
-Google App is a proper example of a program written in Python because it allows building web applications using its high-end rich collection of libraries, tools and framework.
+Google App is a good example of a program written in Python because it allows building web applications using its high-end rich collection of libraries, tools, and framework.

-Ever wondered why is it so easy to search for something in Google?
+Have you ever wondered why searching for something on Google is so easy?
 Most of the time, you get search results that are 80% accurate.
 This is because Python is extremely flexible, works at high speed, and the databases are much more compact though it stores ‘n’ number of information.
-Python is so extensible that even YouTube uses it for purposes like viewing the video, controlling templates, administer video, access to canonical data, and many more.
+Python is so extensible that even YouTube uses it for purposes like viewing the video, controlling templates, administering videos, accessing canonical data, and many more.

-Google searches were previously based on Python, which it later changed to C++ for speed optimization because Google crawlers crawl many pages per second and each of them take few minutes to successfully crawl.
+Google searches were previously based on Python, which later changed to C++ for speed optimization because Google crawlers crawl many pages per second, and each takes a few minutes to crawl successfully.
 Python, at present, is much faster than C++, but that wasn’t the same case a few decades ago.

 “Python where we can, C++ where we must.”

-So, you might be wondering how can this be used for Hacking, Pentesting and Network Security.
+So, you might be wondering how this can be useful for Hacking, Pentesting, and Network Security.
 I beg to differ.
-If you could create a program that is 70%-80% accurate in giving efficient search results, then you can probably build an application that can connect websites, search smartly and build a profile of a person, which Individual Black Hats can rather use for malicious purposes.
-Leave Individuals aside; one is smart enough and can easily build an application for building a company’s profile, its whole tree from its root to whatever you can think of…
+Suppose you could create a program that is 70%-80% accurate in giving efficient search results.
+In that case, you can probably build an application that can connect websites, search smartly and build a person’s profile, which Individual Black Hats can rather use for malicious purposes.
+Leave Individuals aside; one is smart enough and can easily create an application for building a company’s profile, its whole tree from its root to whatever you can think of…

 Information Gathering via Maltego